Daniel J. Kern (1908-1987)

 Kern was assigned to the headquarters of the Advanced Section, Communications Zone in March 1945.
 Two months later, he was responsible for searching the house of former Nazi Governor-General Hans Frank in Neuhaus near Schliersee, where he seized paintings belonging to the Czartoryski Collection including Leonardo da Vinci’s Lady with an Ermine, Rembrandt’s The Good Samaritan, and several gilded artifacts belonging to St. Mary’s Basilica in Cracow, Poland.
 Kern was the Monuments Officer for Bavaria when Monuments Officer Lt.
 Craig H. Smyth arrived in Munich in June 1945 to set up the Munich Central Collecting Point.
 After working with Lt.
 Smyth on the plans for the collecting point, he played an important role in transporting some of the many looted items that would fill it.
 Kern uncovered eight art depots belonging to Maria Dietrich, the preferred art dealer of Adolf Hitler, after following leads supplied by her former chauffeur.

-Daniel Kern died in November 1987 at the age of 79.
+Daniel Kern died in November 1987 in Hendersonville, NC, at the age of 79, and was later buried in Forest Hills, NY.
 Just one year before he died, he donated his writings to the Brooklyn Historical Society.
 In them, he recorded his childhood memories of early twentieth century Brooklyn including Coney Island’s Luna Park, the silent movie industry and his Jewish heritage.
 More than just the reminiscences of a loyal Brooklynite, Kern’s memoirs serve as a continuation of his many contributions to cultural preservation.

 Photo courtesy of the Archives of American Art.